All CS2 Maps: The Active Duty Map Pool in 2026

 Map Insight: Banana grenades can decide rounds—early utility usage is key.
 On retakes or defenses, library and pit remain some of the strongest clutch positions.

-Inferno, a timeless classic within the realm of Counter-Strike, boasts a rich history.
+Inferno, a timeless classic in Counter-Strike, boasts a very rich history.
 Its enduring popularity arises from the perfect equilibrium it offers in gameplay, allowing for both calculated strategic moves and bold aggressive plays.

 7. Overpass